binarybottle/engram/mac/README.md

  * Log out of OS X and log back in.
  * Open System Preferences, click on the Language & Text icon, and in the Input Menu tab enable the Engram layout.
  * Make sure that the Show input menu in menu bar box is also checked.
- * To switch quickly between layouts you can press Command+Space or Command+Option+Space.
-Note, this hotkey combination conflicts with the default settings for showing Spotlight.
-Check your settings in System Preferences, Keyboard, Keyboard Shortcuts tab, Spotlight against Keyboard & Text Input.

 ## Tools